edgek/oedge/README.md

 oedge
 =====

-This is a test project for a web app that allows users to visualize option trading strategies.
-One can enter positions in any configuration and then visualize profitability scenarios in a data grid and chart.
+This is a test project for an app that allows users to visualize option trading strategies.
+It is written in JavaScript, HTML, and CSS.
+View screenshot.jpg in this repository for a screenshot.

+A user can enter positions in any configuration and then visualize profitability scenarios in a data grid and chart.
 Slider and spinner controls allow changing of parameters to see how it affects strategy outcome.

-A screenshot of the app is posted to edgek/oedge/screenshot.jpg

 More details to be posted...